kalkidanyishakz/GDSC-Django/week2/README.md

 ### Add Student
 <pre>
   Allow the user to add a new student to the database.
-Collect information such as name, age, grade, and any other relevant details.
+Collect information such as name, <br>
+  age, grade, and any other relevant details.
 </pre>
 ### View Student